 Shrine Hall on Yeshe Rangsal Land

-The Shrine Hall, a seasonal tent, seats approximately 170 people and provides a place where students can gather together for intensive group practice, teachings and small seminars.
+The new permanent teaching tent was completed in 2022 and seats approximately 170 people.
+The tent provides a place where students can gather together for intensive group practice, teachings and small seminars.
 Students who wish to practice in an intensive, solitary retreat may now reserve a retreat cabin located on the Yeshe Rangsal land, or the Lama House, a short distance from the land.
 Please click HERE for more information on individual retreats.